 Section 152.201 of the Texas Family Code states the circumstances in which a Texas court has jurisdiction to make an initial custody determination.
 As previously stated, the easiest way to establish jurisdiction is to have the child’s home state be Texas and to have the case filed in the county where he or she has resided for at least one hundred and eighty days.

-If there are no other states that has jurisdiction over the child then Texas may be able to be determined to be the home state for purposes of jurisdiction if either the child’s home state declines to exercise its jurisdiction due to Texas being a better and more convenient forum for the case to be held.
+If there are no other states that have jurisdiction over the child then Texas may be able to be determined to be the home state for purposes of jurisdiction if either the child’s home state declines to exercise its jurisdiction due to Texas being a better and more convenient forum for the case to be held.

 A cautionary tale from a former client of the Law Office of Bryan Fagan, PLLC